-How ?
+How?
 Why ? and how will I give my book a title that makes me the bestselling author in no time.

 Pull the reins.
 We will discuss it all.
 But let’s have a quick introduction first.

 In our tech-savvy online world, where eBooks are becoming the new norm, you have to make sure that your title is written in a way that maximizes its searchability on platforms like Amazon.
-This is where a book title becomes more important for a new writer (and especially if you are publishing for the first time) than the already established ones.
+Here’s where a book title becomes more important for a new writer (and especially if you are publishing for the first time) than the already established ones.
 You have to make sure that the title is written in a way that does not harm its sales and marketing strategies.

 Now without further delay, let’s jump straight into the process.

-Do not worry about the title while writing your book
+Do not worry about the title while writing your book.

-Step 1 of answering ‘ how to write a book title ‘
+Step 1 of answering ‘ how to write a book title. ‘

 Identify the genre, theme and plot of your book

-Step 2 of answering ‘ how to write a book title ‘
+Step 2 of answering ‘ how to write a book title. ‘

-Knowing the theme will allow you to know the emotion the title of the book should evoke and the plot will tell you have much the title should reveal to the reader.
-You don’t want to give everything in the title itself.
+Knowing the theme will allow you to know the emotion the title of the book should evoke, and the plot will tell you to have much the title should reveal to the reader.
+You don’t want to give everything away in the title itself.
 (If you tell them everything in the title, then they would not want to read the book:) Only enough to compel the readers to pick and read your book.
 Isn’t it?

 Brainstorm potential ideas for your book

-Step 3 of answering ‘ how to write a book title ‘
+Step 3 of answering ‘ how to write a book title. ‘

 Once you know the genre, theme and the plot of your book, read and research on book titles from your genre.